BrianArgenti/CS-465-Full-Stack-Development/README.md

    - Clear and understanble routes make up the endpoints of the SPA
    - Security in the case of this project is handled with a JWT which is issued at the time of login.
 Protected routes require `Authorization: Bearer <token>`.

+# Reflection
+Completing this project has helped me solidify the core concepts of implementing a full MEAN stack application.
+By designing and building both the RESTful APIs and the Angular single-page application, I gained hands-on experience with JavaScript on the backend and the Angular framework on the frontend.
+Developing reusable components, refactoring the codebase, and applying TypeScript for stronger typing gave me practical insight into how these tools work together to create a dynamic, reactive, and maintainable web application.

+This project also reinforced the importance of version control and collaborative workflows.
+I became more comfortable branching, testing, and merging code into the main branch, which mirrors real-world practices used in professional development teams.
+Overall, the experience has not only deepened my technical understanding of APIs, SPAs, and full-stack architecture, but also increased my confidence in contributing effectively to a team environment where code quality, testing, and maintainability are critical.